ApexRMS/wisdm/docs/_scenarios/section5.md

 The **Random Forest** *Datasheet* contains information about the Random Forest (RF) algorithm - a machine-learning ensemble classifier.
 More information about Random Forest can be found in the [randomForest R package documentation](https://cran.r-project.org/web/packages/randomForest/randomForest.pdf).

 ### **Evaluate covariate importance**
-Determines whether the RF algorithm should evaluate covariate importance during the modeling process by calculating the change in fit statistics for trees that include each covariate ("Yes").
+Determines whether the RF algorithm should evaluate covariate importance during the modeling process by calculating the change in fit statistics for trees that include each covariate.

 <div class=indentation>
     <i>Default:</i> Yes.
 </div>

 ### **Calculate casewise importance**
-Determines whether the RF algorithm should calculate the importance of each covariate during the classification process and measure how significantly covariates influence the output ("Yes").
+Determines whether the RF algorithm should calculate the importance of each covariate during the classification process and measure how significantly covariates influence the output.
 For more information about covariate and casewise importance in the RF algorithm, see [Classification and Regression with Random Forest](https://haoen-cui.github.io/SOA-Exam-PA-R-Package-Documentation/randomForest/reference/randomForest.html).

 <div class=indentation>
     <i>Default:</i> No.